 In fact, the International HapMap project has found that the differences between the DNA of any two humans is remarkably small.
-Dr. Purdom, in a chapter entitled “Were Adam and Eve Real People” in the book How We Know the Bible Is True, volume 2, writes:
+Dr. Purdom, in a chapter titled “Were Adam and Eve Real People” in the book How We Know the Bible Is True, writes:

 These studies and others have shown that the difference in DNA between any two humans is amazingly low . . . only 0.1 percent.7